Unhinged (1982 film): Music

-Unhinged boasts an original score by Jonathan Newton, who later scored Shadow Play, starring Dee Wallace and Cloris Leachman, before becoming a professor of music at Portland State University.
+Unhinged boasts an original score by Jonathan Newton, who later scored Shadow Play, starring Dee Wallace and Cloris Leachman, before becoming a professor of music at PSU.

 In 2014, the British music publication Fact magazine ranked the film's score at number 40 in a list of the 100 greatest horror film scores of all time.
 The list's compilers, John Twells and Joseph Morpurgo, noted: "Newton’s score for synth marries Carpenter-style moodiness with unusually dynamic drum programming, and, simply put, ticks all the boxes: genuinely killer theme, impressive atmospherics, [and] occasional moments of unsignposted lunacy."
 Bart Bealmear, writing for DangerousMinds.net in 2018, praised the score as "exceptional" and "stellar," noting that it "is easily the best part of the picture."
 In a press release for a 2019 screening at the Spectacle Theater, Newton's composition was likened to "a black mass that’s being sabotaged by an all-skeleton Soft Cell cover band."

 In addition to its original score, the film features the classical compositions "Piano Concerto No. 20 in D minor" by Wolfgang Amadeus Mozart, and "Nocturne (Bal Phantôme)" by Francis Poulenc.
 (Note: Adapted from the film's closing credits.)